pderichs/sublime_rubocop/readme.md

 3. Restart Sublime Text.

-## Features

-You can run RuboCop from the ST menu in many ways.
-If there are any issues, they will be shown and you can double click each issue to jump directly to the source code location.

-### ST3

-In ST3 each file gets automatically checked when it is loaded and saved.
-Issues will be marked right inside the view.
-You can disable automatic checking in the settings (see ```mark_issues_in_view```).
+## What can it do?

+By default, the plugin marks RuboCop issues right in the view when you open or save a Ruby file.
+Additionally you can run RuboCop from the ST menu in many ways.
+For example you can perform a RuboCop check on all files of the current project to get a general overview.
+The issues will be listed inside the Sublime output window, so you can easily navigate to each of them.

 ### ST2

-The Plugin will check ruby files when you save them and mark issues right inside the view.

-**Note**: If you experience any performance issues when saving ruby files caused by that plugin, just disable the functionality in the settings (see ```mark_issues_in_view```).
+Due to performance issues the plugin behaves a bit different under ST2.
+It will run RuboCop only when you **save** files.
+If you experience any performance issues when saving ruby files caused by that plugin, just disable the functionality in the settings (see ```mark_issues_in_view```).

 ## Environment